Matrix-assisted laser desorption/ionization: Medicine

 MALDI-TOF spectra are often utilized in tandem with other analysis and spectroscopy techniques in the diagnosis of diseases.
 MALDI/TOF is a diagnostic tool with much potential because it allows for the rapid identification of proteins and changes to proteins without the cost or computing power of sequencing nor the skill or time needed to solve a crystal structure in X-ray crystallography.

 One example of this is necrotizing enterocolitis (NEC), which is a devastating disease that affects the bowels of premature infants.
 The symptoms of NEC are very similar to those of sepsis, and many infants die awaiting diagnosis and treatment.
 MALDI/TOF was used to identify bacteria present in the fecal matter of NEC positive infants.
 This study focused on characterization of the fecal microbiota associated with NEC and did not address the mechanism of disease.
 There is hope that a similar technique could be used as a quick, diagnostic tool that would not require sequencing.

 Another example of the diagnostic power of MALDI/TOF is in the area of cancer.
 Pancreatic cancer remains one of the most deadly and difficult to diagnose cancers.
 Impaired cellular signaling due to mutations in membrane proteins has been long suspected to contribute to pancreatic cancer.
 MALDI/TOF has been used to identify a membrane protein associated with pancreatic cancer and at one point may even serve as an early detection technique.

 MALDI/TOF can also potentially be used to dictate treatment as well as diagnosis.
 MALDI/TOF serves as a method for determining the drug resistance of bacteria, especially to β-lactams (Penicillin family).
 The MALDI/TOF detects the presence of carbapenemases, which indicates drug resistance to standard antibiotics.
 It is predicted that this could serve as a method for identifying a bacterium as drug resistant in as little as three hours.
 This technique could help physicians decide whether to prescribe more aggressive antibiotics initially.

 Detection of protein complexes

 Following initial observations that some peptide-peptide complexes could survive MALDI deposition and ionization, studies of large protein complexes using MALDI-MS have been reported.

+Small molecules

+While MALDI is a common technique for large macro-molecules, it is often possible to also analyze small molecules with mass below 1000 Da.
+The problem with small molecules is that of matrix effects, where signal interference, detector saturation, or suppression of the analyte signal is possible since the matrices often consists of small molecules themselves.
+The choice of matrix is highly dependent on what molecules are to be analyzed.

+MALDI-imaging mass spectrometry

+Due to MALDI being a soft ionization source, it is used on a wide variety of biomolecules.
+This has led to it being used in new ways such as MALDI-imaging mass spectrometry.
+This technique allows for the imaging of the spatial distribution of biomolecules.